Semiparametric inference for impulse response functions using double/debiased machine learning: Estimation

-The following theorem states that the DML estimator for the IRF is asymptotically unbiased and normally distributed.
+The following theorem finally establishes that the DML estimator for the IRF is asymptotically unbiased and normally distributed.
 In particular, the estimator retains the parametric $\sqrt{T}$ convergence rate.
-The proof is relegated to Appendix \ref{app:proofs}.
-The main idea of the proof is to show that the IRF estimator using estimated nuisance functions converges to the oracle IRF estimator $\tilde\theta^{(h)}$, which itself is asymptotically normally distributed as shown in Theorem \ref{thm:oracle}, at rate $\sqrt{T}$.
+The proof is relegated to the \hyperref[app:proofs]{Appendix}.
+The main idea of the proof is to show that the IRF estimator using estimated nuisance functions converges to the oracle IRF estimator $\tilde\theta^{(h)}$, which itself is asymptotically normally distributed as shown in Theorem \ref{thm:oracle}, at rate $\sqrt{T}$. \begin{theorem} Let $S_i^{(h)} = \left\{Z_t^{(h)} : t \in \mathcal{T}_i\right\}$ for $i=1, ..., K\geq 2$ and $h\in\mathbb{N}_0$ be independent stochastic processes generated from the same distribution $\mathcal{P}$ such that $|\mathcal{T}_i|=T/K$ for all $i$.
+Define the estimator as